Major Groups > Gilled Mushrooms > Pale-Spored > Pleurotus dryinus

 by Michael Kuo

-This distinctive species of Pleurotus has a sturdy, fairly central stem and a partial veil that leaves remnants on the margin of the cap and the stem.
+This distinctive Pleurotus has a sturdy, fairly central stem and a partial veil that leaves remnants on the margin of the cap and the stem.
 It is not at all "pleurotoid," despite belonging to the genus that provides the term.
 When the partial veil remnants are worn away (which is fairly often), it can usually be separated from similar mushrooms like Hypsizygus ulmarius by its densely fuzzy cap and stem.

 Description:

 Ecology: Saprobic; growing alone or in small clusters on dead and living wood of hardwoods (especially oaks and beech); summer and fall (winter in coastal California); widely distributed in North America.
+The illustrated and described collections are from Missouri, Kentucky, and Québec.

-Flesh: Thick; tough; whitish.
+Flesh: Thick; tough; whitish; yellowing with age.

 Spore Print: White.

 REFERENCES: (Persoon, 1800) Kummer, 1871.
-(Smith, Smith & Weber, 1979; Weber & Smith, 1985; Arora, 1986; Phillips, 1991/2005; Lincoff, 1992; Metzler & Metzler, 1992; Zervakis & Balis, 1996; Barron, 1999; Roody, 2003; Petersen et al., Date NR.)
+(Fries, 1821; Saccardo, 1887; Kauffman, 1918; Smith, Smith & Weber, 1979; Weber & Smith, 1985; Arora, 1986; Phillips, 1991/2005; Lincoff, 1992; Metzler & Metzler, 1992; Zervakis & Balis, 1996; Barron, 1999; Roody, 2003; McNeil, 2006; Miller & Miller, 2006; Petersen et al., no date.)
 Herb.
 Kuo 10010415.

 Pleurotus dryinus